momo4826/momo4826.github.io/_posts/Git/2023-01-24-basics-about-git.md

 Unlike objects, which are immutable, **references are mutable** (can be updated to point to a new commit).
 Everytime you commit changes in the master branch, `master` reference will be changed.
 That's because `master` is a reference which always points to the latest commit in the main branch.

-If you want to know "where we currently are", there is a special reference called "**HEAD**". **The HEAD ref is special because it actually points to another ref.
-It is a pointer to the currently active branch**. (watch out special senario of "detached branch").
+If you want to know "where we currently are" and "what the repo currently looks like", there is a special reference called "**HEAD**". **The HEAD ref is special because it actually points to another ref.
+It is a pointer to the currently active branch**.
+   * If you `check out` a branch, `HEAD` symbolically refers to that branch, indicating that the branch name should be updated after the next commit operation.
+   * If you `check out` a specific commit, `HEAD` refers to that commit only.
+This is referred to as **a detached HEAD**, and occurs, for example, if you check out a **tag** name.

 You aren’t encouraged to directly edit the reference files; instead, Git provides the safer command `git update-ref` to do this, for example, if you want to update a reference:
 ```commandline